 According to the National Institute of Cancer, 50% of patients diagnosed with cancer will undergo radiation therapy.

-Note that radiation therapy doesn’t immediately kill the cancer cells.
-It will take a couple of weeks before their DNA is damaged beyond repair, and the cells die.
+Note that radiation therapy doesn’t immediately kill cancer cells.
+Instead, it will take weeks before their DNA is damaged and the cells die.

-Radiation therapy is usually combined with chemotherapy and surgical oncology to eradicate cancer from the body completely.
+Radiation therapy is usually combined with chemotherapy and surgical oncology to completely eradicate cancer from the body.

 Who needs radiation therapy?

 Radiation therapy is used to treat patients with cancer or reduce their symptoms.
-It can also be used to kill any remaining cancerous cells after performing the surgical removal of the tumor.
+It can also kill any remaining cancerous cells after performing the surgical removal of the tumor.

-You might be asking yourself, “if the radiation is capable of killing cancer cells, wouldn’t it also kill normal cells?”
+You might ask yourself, “If radiation can kill cancer cells, wouldn’t it also kill normal cells?”

 The answer is yes.
-However, the damage inflicted on normal cells is minimal, and they can easily regenerate.
+However, the damage inflicted on normal cells is minimal and quickly regenerated.

-Moreover, with the advancement of radiation oncology, physicians are able to specifically target one small area of the body to hit it with a beam of radiation.
+Moreover, with the advancement of radiation oncology, physicians can specifically target one small body area to hit with a radiation beam.

-Before getting approved to receive radiation therapy, there is a long process of testing and evaluation, as not all patients may benefit from this treatment.
+Before getting approved for radiation therapy, there is a lengthy testing and evaluation process, as not all patients may benefit from this treatment.

 The procedure of radiation therapy

 Radiation therapy is usually programmed five days a week.
-The patient will be off therapy during the weekend to give some time for the normal cells to regenerate.
+The patient will be off therapy during the weekend to give the normal cells to regenerate.

 Each treatment session takes between 10-30 minutes.

-Once you arrive at the radiation center, the radiotherapy team will position you on a table, and some protective shields might be used to reduce the exposure of other areas to radiation.
+Once you arrive at the radiation center, the radiotherapy team will position you on a table.
+Some protective shields might be used to reduce the exposure of other areas to radiation.

-The machine that delivers the radiation beams is called a linear accelerator. it points the beams at a specific location of your body and moves to change angles to avoid exposing a single part of the skin to the beams.
+The machine that delivers the radiation beams is called a linear accelerator.
+This is because it points the beams at a specific location of your body and moves to change angles to avoid exposing a single part of the skin to the beams.

-After getting a few sessions, you will be closely monitored by your physician to see how your body is responding to treatment.
+After a few sessions, your physician will closely monitor how your body responds to treatment.

-Your physician will then adjust your dose and treatment sessions, depending on how you respond to therapy.
+Your physician will adjust your dose and treatment sessions depending on how you respond to therapy.

-Despite the type of cancer you have, radiation therapy is known to cause general fatigue and hair loss in the area exposed to therapy.
+Despite the type of cancer, radiation therapy is known to cause general fatigue and hair loss in the area exposed to therapy.